efabless/caravel_mpw-one/README.md

 This should merge the GDSes using magic and you'll end up with your version of `./gds/caravel.gds`.
 You should expect hundred of thousands of magic DRC violations with the current "development" state of caravel.

-## Running Make using OpenLANE's Magic
+## Running Make using OpenLANE Magic

 To use the magic installed inside Openlane to complete the final GDS streaming out step, export the following: